Logging into your BSO customer account

 Log into your account by putting in your email address and password.
 If you have forgotten your password then click on the renew password link and follow the instructions in the email that will automatically be sent to you.

 Once logged in you will see your personal account page with your personal details listed and you should see that your name has appeared next to the little person icon.
 This needs to remain for the whole time you are logged in.
 If it disappears then you have been logged out for some reason and may have to log in again.
 From here, look at the main menu at the top and click “What’s on” to take you to the concert listings.
+Once logged in you can access any digital content that you have purchased by clicking the “My digital library” link at the top of the page.

 We think the most reliable way to watch our livestreams is to connect your PC/laptop with cables to either your TV, HIFI/Stereo or both.
 We have put together a handy list of ways to connect.
 Download either the word document or pdf by clicking on the button on the right.